 Interrogatories – Written questions created by one party's attorney for the opposing party to answer under oath within a specific amount of time.
 After the document is filled out, the plaintiff's attorney reviews it then it is signed by the answered in front of a notary.

-Judgement – The final part of a court case which resolves all the contested issues and terminates the lawsuit; a final decision is made about the rights and claims of each side in a lawsuit.
+Judgment – The final part of a court case that resolves all the contested issues and terminates the lawsuit; a final decision is made about the rights and claims of each side in a lawsuit.

 Jury Instructions – Directions given to the jury before deliberation, including their instructions for reaching a verdict, the laws pertaining to the case, and what must be proven and by whom.

 Known Loss Rule – A rule stating that one may not obtain insurance coverage for a loss that has already occurred and which was known to the insured; prevents individuals from buying insurance to cover something that is already damaged, lost, or otherwise in need of coverage.